paucabral/twitter-clone/README.md

    |__ manage.py
    ```

 7. All we have to do now is to update our `all-tweets.html` template to assign the corresponding `href` value for the edit links.
-Find the link tag assigned for edit redirection (The `a` tag inside the comment `Edit`) and follow the updated code below:<br>
+Find the link tag assigned for edit redirection (the `a` tag inside the comment `Edit`) and follow the updated code below:<br>

    ```html
    <!-- Edit -->